 The reference to "communications" in paragraph 26(2)(h) of the Instrument includes telephone conversations, email and other electronic communications.
 We consider this to require a designated benchmark administrator to keep audio recordings of all phone conversations and voicemail messages with benchmark contributors in relation to the contribution of input data.
-Furthermore, a designated benchmark administrator should retain records of call logs and notes of phone conversations or voicemail messages with benchmark contributors in relation to the contribution of input data.
+Furthermore, a designated benchmark administrator should retain records of call logs and notes of phone conversations or voicemail messages with benchmark contributors in relation to the contributors in relation to the contributors of the conversations of the contributors in relation to the contribution of input data.